This Is Apfelhammer! — Posts tagged "ppc64"

 June 02, 2025 — Jan Montag

-I just finished the work on TerminalDrome 0.2.2 and I am really proud of it, because I don't know nothing about Rust but the Terminal NaviDrome Client is running very well :-)
+I just finished the work on TerminalDrome 0.2.2 and I am really proud of it, because I don't know nothing about Rust programming language but the Terminal NaviDrome Client is running very well :-)

 TerminalDrome started, Cover Art, no artist or album chosen